crosswalk-project/crosswalk-website/public/documentation/ios/extensions.md

 # Extensions

-Extensions are a way to extend the ability of the Crosswalk runtime.
-By creating an extension, you can introduce new objects or functions to the Javascript world, and implement those functionalities based on the native codes, written in either Objective-C or Swift.
-An Crosswalk Extension consist of:
+Extensions enable you to extend the ability of the Crosswalk runtime.
+By creating an extension, you can introduce new objects or functions to the Javascript world, and implement those features in native code, written in either Objective-C or Swift.
+A Crosswalk Extension consist of:

 * Native source codes (in Objective-C or Swift):